 - Managing dependencies is utmost important.

-2. Agile: This the newer, and many would argue, even better way of software product development, popular for its iterative nature.
-Its steps follow a continuous development trajectory where small milestones are achieved in small, self-contained production cycles.
+2. Agile: This is the better and newer way of software product development that is gaining momentum for its iterative nature.
+It follows a continuous development trajectory where small milestones are achieved in small, self-contained production cycles.

 The life cycle of the agile model looks something like this: